JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_4.md

 It draws one brown hair blob given the angle.
 We basically rotate the whole canvas and then draw the circle always at the same local position.

-Now how do we draw the hair now without creating an action for each blob?
+Now how do we draw the hair without creating an action for each blob?

+Well we actually create an Action for each blob but we can use a for loop for this.

 We can use splatting for that :wink: